Novalima: History

 Novalima founders Ramón Perez Prieto (Lima), Rafael Morales (London), Carlos Li Carrillo (Hong Kong) and Grimaldo Del Solar (Barcelona), became friends while in high school in Lima, and shared a fascination for many types of music, such as metal, rock, reggae, dance and electronic music.

 The production of the “Novalima” first album, and the “Afro” (2d album) was done when the main members were living in different parts of the world.
 From their homes in different countries they started emailing song ideas to each other even when transferring heavy song files was not easy in the internet and the files had to be done by courier in burned CDs.

 For the 2nd album, Afro, they invited more Afro-Peruvian musicians to join their recording sessions.
 It was released in 2006 to tremendous acclaim and put Novalima on the international music map.
 It also held the #1 spot on the US College Music Journal Latin Alternative and New World radio charts for ten weeks combined.
 On that same year Novalima was awarded with the IMA (The Independent Music Awards) for Best Album in World Fusion category.

 In “Afro”, the creative core was further enriched by Afro-Peruvian scene musicians, such as Milagros Guerrero, Juan Medrano (Cotito), Mangue Vásquez and Marcos Mosquera.

-Short after the world release of the “Afro” album and after playing drums in the 1st Novalima concert in Lima, Pier de Bernardi left the band and the production team.
+Shortly after the world release of the “Afro” album and after playing drums in the 1st Novalima concert in Lima, Pier de Bernardi left the band and the production team.
 With the addition of percussionist/timbalero Constantino Álvarez to the band, Novalima started touring live concerts in Europe, USA and Asia.

 Novalima's 3rd album, Coba Coba, was released in October 2008 for the Peruvian market.
 The album was released worldwide in January 2009 by the Cumbancha label and nominated for the Latin Grammy as Best Alternative Album.
 On Coba Coba, Novalima delved further into the African roots of Afro-Peruvian music, bringing in influences from its musical cousins reggae, dub, salsa, hip-hop, afrobeat and Cuban son.
 To complete the extensive Coba Coba tour, Alfonso Montesinos joined the band ensemble with the bass guitar since 2010.